 Many Federal Motor Vehicle Safety Standards (FMVSS) were created with the underlying assumption that vehicles include standard equipment such as steering wheels, brake pedals, and driver’s seats.
 However, innovative vehicle designs tailored for higher levels of automated driving systems (ADS) may not require physical steering wheels or brake pedals, or have a designated driver’s seat.
 In this project sponsored by the National Highway Traffic Safety Administration (NHTSA), C3PO is leading a team of experts from the automotive, legal, and research sectors to examine the current FMVSS to develop technical translation options and associated testing procedures for emerging innovative vehicles designed to be operated exclusively by an ADS.

-The Volume 1 report has recently been published by NHTSA and is available here: FMVSS Considerations for Vehicles With Automated Driving Systems: Volume 1.
+The Volume 2 report has recently been published by NHTSA and is available here: FMVSS Considerations for Vehicles With Automated Driving Systems: Volume 2.
+The Volume 1 report is available here: FMVSS Considerations for Vehicles With Automated Driving Systems: Volume 1.
 The work is ongoing and future reports will be posted when available.

 NCHRP 20-102(07) Implications of Automation for Motor Vehicle Codes